g0mxxm/Anti-Obfuscation/README.md

 # Introduction
 The tool can be used to eliminate redundant instructions in a basic block, thus making the reverse analysis work simple and easy to carry out.
 The core ideas used are stain analysis and active variable analysis!
+If you want to know more details about this project, you can read this [airtical](https://bbs.kanxue.com/thread-277825.htm) is pulished on the "KanXue" forum.
 # Install
 ## Environment
 - Language: C++